SAP-samples/teched2025-AD168/exercises/ex0/README.md

 ## Form Generation

-1. In this step we will generate a form using Generative AI and use it as Trigger Form to start the process.<br>
+1. In this step we will generate a form using Generative AI and use it as Trigger Form to start the process.

 2.Click on "+" button after "Add a Trigger" step.
 From Smart Menu, select Form.